 Diana Safieh – Part-time Coordinator

-Diana Safieh has managed Operations and Events for multiple companies and charities for over 15 years.
+Diana Safieh has managed Operations and Events for companies and charities for over 15 years.
 Diana has spent much of her life in the charity sector, fundraising for humanitarian and development projects in Palestine.
 She has worked in events and fundraising for St John of Jerusalem Eye Hospital, Galilee Foundation and Welfare Association.
 She has been invested as a member of the Order of St John for her contribution to the charitable sector.
 Diana obtained a BA in Environment and Society from Kings College, London and an MSc in Sustainable Development.

 Martha Scott-Cracknell – Programmes Officer